 Cultivation and digging, on the other hand, introduces oxygen to the land.
-And just like the organic matter in my composter at home, as it rots in its oxygenated environment, the land mass reduces.
-And the Netherlands begins to sink.
+And just like the organic matter in my composter at home, as it rots in its oxygenated environment, the mass reduces.
+The Netherlands begins to sink.

 Inner parts of the Netherlands drop below sea level.
 These are known as polders.
-However, up until the 16th century, the capability does not exist to drain water on a large scale from the polders.
+However, up until the 16th century, the capability to drain water on a large scale from the polders does not exist.

 It’s not surprising therefore, that in November 1421, a terrible storm wreaks havoc for the city of Dordrecht nearby.
 Vast areas of polders disappear underwater for decades.
 When I visit Dordrecht (my Dordrecht blog), I learn just how devastating this was for the city.

 With the advent of the Dutch Golden Age in the 17th century, wealth and technology results in the start of large-scale construction of windmills for pumping water from these polders.
 This reduces the risk of floods and further erosion of much-needed arable land.